Vicia: Etymology

+The vetch is also referenced by Horace in his account of "The Town Mouse and the Country Mouse" as ervum.
+This is said to be a source of comfort for the country mouse after a disturbing insight into urban life.
+They are mentioned in William Shakespeare's The Tempest: "Ceres, most bounteous lady, thy rich leas / Of wheat, rye, barley, vetches, oats and pease;"

+Distribution and habitat

+The genus is native to Europe, North America, South America, Asia and Africa.

 Ecology

 Vetches have cylindrical root nodules of the indeterminate type and are thus nitrogen-fixing plants.
 Their flowers usually have white to purple or blue hues, but may be red or yellow; they are pollinated by bumblebees, honey bees, solitary bees and other insects.

 Vicia species are used as food plants by the caterpillars of some butterflies and moths, such as: